maxjacobzander/ear-trainer-back-end/README.md

 ### Future Plans
 Anticipated future updates include:
-- Ability to shuffle the order in which the intervals are played
 - Chordal Sonorities
 - A section for tips on how to learn
     -(including a RUD layout so that people can submit other tricks that they use for hearing intervals)